Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Pairs and Layers EOD Results and Todays work:

 Ólafur and Leonard
+ - Ólafur was focusing on testing the program and seeing if it has any major mistakes we need to fix before we send it in
+ - Leonard was focusing on upgrading the functional requirements and use cases.

 Iðunn and Pedro
  - pedro finished the model diagram completely
  - iðunn finished the state diagram completely
  - this group started testing the program completely to see if there were any visible errors.
+ - Iðunn finished the updated wireframe / happy path

 Máni and Grímur
+ - Grímur focused on updating the biggest mistakes we can upgrade before returning
+ - Máni focused on the UML Diagram, it is a huge diagram now so it is taking time

  TODO:
 - [x] Layers are all completed